-It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness would
+It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness in

 Requesting the dolphin to "present flukes" allows the specialist to draw blood and to do a general assessment

 of the health of these two fins.
-A request to present flukes also may be used as a "hold" or "stay"of the animal so that other
+A request to present flukes also may be used as a "hold" or "stay" of the animal so that

-animals may be worked with or when the conditions are changing in the animal's environment.
-This holding of dolphins is called
+other animals may be worked with or when the conditions are changing in the animal's environment.
+This holding of dolphins

-DRI, or differential reinforcement for incompatible behavior.
-At the conclusion of DRI, the dolphin is rewarded for its compliance
+is called DRI, or differential reinforcement for incompatible behavior.
+At the conclusion of DRI, the dolphin is rewarded

 In the following video the trainer is teaching the dolphin to accept being handled in a "vertical up" position